Aim & Scope

 In the case of Brief Communications, all sections above should appear in sequence, without headings and subheadings.

-Supplementary Materials:
+Supplementary Material:

-Supplementary Materials refer to data that do not fit into the main text, including images, video files, large tables or figures, and any other relevant material related to the manuscript.
+Supplementary Material refer to data that do not fit into the main text, including images, video files, large tables or figures, and any other relevant material related to the manuscript.
 Ocean and Coastal Research strongly suggests the service Zenodo for uploading and making these files available to the general public as a hyperlink.

-Supplementary materials to be published online alongside the manuscript (figure, tables, video, spreadsheets, etc.) must be correctly labeled during manuscript submission.
-The name and title of each element should read as Figure S1: [legend], Table S1: [legend] etc. Each and every supplementary material must be cited along the main text as "Figure S1", "Table S1" (in sequential numbering), with its associated hyperlink (do not add the hyperlink as a text).
+Supplementary Material to be published online alongside the manuscript (figure, tables, video, spreadsheets, etc.) must be correctly labeled during manuscript submission.
+The name and title of each element should read as Figure S1: [legend], Table S1: [legend] etc.

 Note that publication of your manuscript implies that you must make all materials, data, and protocols associated with the publication available to readers.
 Authors must disclose at the submission stage any restrictions on the availability of materials or information.